Things To Do

 New Englanders love their golf, so if it's your game too you'll find plenty of fine courses to choose from.
 Many New England golf courses are in spectacular settings — along the ocean, next to the mountains, along bays and lakes.
 Spring, summer, or fall, you'll enjoy the view.

 New England has more than 200 lighthouses — and many of them are open for a visit.
-The state of Maine alone has 60 lighthouses, and there's even a lighthouse that's part of a Vermont museum collection.
+The state of Maine alone has 60 lighthouses.
 These are the treasures of New England's seafaring history.

 Head across lakes and over to islands, or even hop on a U.S. Mail boat.
 Learn more about scenic boat rides in New England.